ni/nimble/packages/nimble-components/src/select/specs/IxD.md

 ![ ](spec-images/select-14.png)

 #### Progress & Loading

+> NOTE: HOW THIS (AND ANY) FEATURE IS INCLUDED IN IMPLEMENTATION IS UP TO DEVELOPERS

 When displaying menu items in the menu lags or is expected to take longer than normal, the menu should indicate that it's loading.
 The "Loading…" display is not interactive.

 ![ ](spec-images/select-15.png)